 Anti-lock braking is one such system and since its’ widespread incorporation into the automobile industry during the 1950’s it has been extremely beneficial.
 While the original concept behind anti-lock brakes originated as early as 1908 by J.E.
 Francis, a more modern system wasn’t implemented until a half-century later and computerized control systems almost twenty years later than those primitive braking components.

-, anti-lock braking systems offer the following benefits for vehicles, their drivers and passengers.
+According to Mechanical Engineering, anti-lock braking systems offer the following benefits for vehicles, their drivers and passengers.

 - Anti-lock braking system (ABS) guarantees stable braking characteristics on all road surfaces, hence avoids overturning of the vehicle.